morpho-org/metamorpho/certora/README.md

 - [ERC20Standard](dispatch/ERC20Standard.sol) which respects the standard and reverts in case of insufficient funds or in case of insufficient allowance.
 - [ERC20NoRevert](dispatch/ERC20NoRevert.sol) which respects the standard but does not revert (and returns false instead).
-- [ERC20USDT](dispatch/ERC20USDT.sol) which does not strictly respects the standard because it omits the return value of the `transfer` and `transferFrom` functions.
+- [ERC20USDT](dispatch/ERC20USDT.sol) which does not strictly respect the standard because it omits the return value of the `transfer` and `transferFrom` functions.

 ## Roles